 Kapo‘o, also known as Sharks Cove, is part of the Pūpūkea Marine Life Conservation District, a protected area that provides fish and other aquatic species with a safe place to grow and reproduce.
 This unique area is a critical habitat for a diverse array of marine life including dozens of species of fish, a multitude of invertebrates, sharks, sea turtles, and even the endangered Hawaiian Monk Seal.

 “Here in the MLCD, we’ve noticed algae starting to form on rocks in the tide pools where they are usually stepped on by thousands of feet.
-These algae are the basis of the food chain in the ocean so having them present again is a good thing for the ecosystem” said Jenny Yagodich, Director of Educational Programs for Mālama Pūpūkea-Waimea.
+These algae are the basis of the food chain in the ocean so having them present again is a good thing for the ecosystem” said Jenny Yagodich, Director of Educational Programs for Mālama Pūpūkea-Waimea this past May.
 “We have seen a marked increase in the amount of juvenile fish in the tide pools as well.
 Juvenile Manini (Convict Tang) numbers in the tide pool area have gone up from 20-30 in January 2020 to 100-200 in May 2020”.

 - Float, don’t stand – step only in sandy areas when necessary.
 Submerged rocks are covered in microscopic marine life.
 Stepping on them kills algae, coral, and other species.